OmegaGodzilla66/PYSON/README.md

 ## Overview ##
 The purpose of this project is to provide a python-based alternative to JSON.
 This is a (almost) fully functional JSON-inspired data management system!

+## Major news! ##
-Major news!
-This project is now on pypi thanks to the hard work of @ComputingSquid
+This project is now on pypi at https://pypi.org/project/pyson-data/ thanks to the hard work of @ComputingSquid

 ## How to Use ##
 <strong>THIS PROJECT IS NOT YET FINISHED!
 DOCUMENTATION IS ONLY SHOWN FOR COMPLETED FEATURES.
 SOME FEATURES MAY BREAK DUE TO CONTINUED DEVELOPMENT.
 IF YOU SEE A PROBLEM, PLEASE LET ME KNOW!</strong>